 TYPE AND CLASS:

-The 2013 Florida Legislature passed legislation regarding the registering and regulation of the "Navigator" position created by federal health care reform.
+There is Florida law regarding the registering and regulation of the "Navigator" position created by the federal health care reform.

 The law requires individuals acting as a "navigator" under PPACA to be registered with the Florida Department of Financial Services.
 Under PPACA, beginning on October 1, 2013, individuals and small businesses are able to purchase private health insurance through the Federally-facilitated Marketplace (FFM).